Dynamical models for the Sculptor dwarf spheroidal in a Lambda CDM universe: Introduction

 \section{Introduction}

-$\Lambda$CDM has emerged as the standard model of cosmic structure largely because of its successful predictions for the temperature anisotropies of the cosmic microwave background radiation, the power spectrum of the large-scale distribution of galaxies and the broad features of the galaxy formation process \citep[see][for a review]{Frenk_White:2012}.
-However, the adequacy of the model remains controversial on the small scales where the distribution of dark matter is strongly non-linear \citep[e.g.][]{Walker:2011zu, Newman:2013}.
+$\Lambda$CDM has emerged as the standard model of cosmic structure largely because of its successful predictions for the temperature anisotropies of the cosmic microwave background radiation, the power spectrum of the large-scale distribution of galaxies, the structure of the main body of galaxy and galaxy cluster halos, as inferred from weak gravitational lensing, and the broad features of the galaxy formation process \citep[see][for a review]{Frenk_White:2012}.
+However, the adequacy of the model remains controversial in the well observed inner regions of galaxies where the distribution of dark matter is strongly non-linear \citep[e.g.][]{Walker:2011zu, Newman:2013}.
 Disagreements on these scale are particularly interesting because they could provide clues to the nature of the dark matter \citep[e.g.][]{Lovell:2012,Peter:2013,Shao:2013,Zavala:2013}.

 A robust prediction of $\Lambda$CDM is that, in the absence of baryonic effects, the spherically averaged radial density profiles of dark matter halos of all masses should approximately follow a universal form, the NFW profile \citep{NFW:1996,NFW:1997}, which diverges as $r^{-1}$ towards the centre.
 In galactic halos, baryonic effects associated with the formation of the galaxy could, in principle, flatten this central cusp through explosive events produced by supernovae, as proposed by \cite{Navarro:1996} and seen more recently in a number of galaxy formation simulations \citep[see][for a review]{Pontzen:2014}.
-Energetic arguments suggest that such processes - if they do indeed occur in nature - should cease to be effective in dwarf galaxies of stellar mass between $10^6$ and $10^7$~M$_\odot$ which would then retain their NFW dark matter cusps \citep{Penarrubia:2012}.
-Although difficult to study because of their intrinsic faintness, dwarf galaxies are thus promising sites for testing $\Lambda$CDM in the strongly nonlinear regime and learning about the identity of the dark matter and the effects of baryonic processes.
+Energetic arguments suggest that such processes - if they do indeed occur in nature - should be ineffective in dwarf galaxies of stellar mass below $10^6$ or $10^7$~M$_\odot$ which would then retain their NFW dark matter cusps \citep{Penarrubia:2012}.
+Although difficult to study because of their intrinsic faintness, the lowest mass dwarf galaxies are thus promising sites for testing $\Lambda$CDM in the strongly nonlinear regime and learning about the identity of the dark matter and the effects of baryonic processes.